What to watch for at the Tony Awards on Broadway’s biggest night - WTOP News

 Who’s hosting the Tony Awards?

+She promises a big, honking opening number — written by Benj Pasek, Justin Paul and Mark Sonnenblick that ends with some 170 people on stage — lots of costume changes and some wire work, which she has done in her concerts.
+She has tapped Amber Ruffin, a writer and performer for “Late Night with Seth Meyers,” for help with jokes.

 A pre-show will be broadcast on Pluto TV from 6:35-8 p.m.
-Eastern/3:45-5 p.m.
-Pacific.
-Laura Benanti and Tituss Burgess will host that telecast.
+EDT/3:45-5 p.m.
+PDT.
+Laura Benanti and Tituss Burgess will host that telecast, in which some technical Tonys will be handed out.
 Viewers can access it on their smart TV, streaming device, mobile app or online by going to Pluto TV and clicking on the “Live Music” channel, found within the Entertainment category on the service.

 What performances will there be?